Lucevar/mw-immersion-mods/catalogues/settlement-quests.md

 # Ald-ruhn
 #### Hannat Zainsubani Rescue
-* [**Mamaea Awakened**](https://www.nexusmods.com/morrowind/mods/46096) by Team Flamboyant Armigers
+* [**Mamaea Awakened**](https://www.nexusmods.com/morrowind/mods/46096) by Team Flamboyant Armigers Cosmetic and gameplay overhaul of Mamaea.
 #### Ienas Sarandas's Debts
 #### Strange Man at Gindrala Hleran's House
 * [**Strange Man at Gindrala Hleran's House Overhaul**](https://www.nexusmods.com/morrowind/mods/47427) by Gavrilo93
+Adds a pacifist option for completing the quest.
+Also has Gindrala take back her key once the quest is complete.
 # Caldera
 #### Favors for Orcs